 FIELD TRIPS

 School trips to the Orchard can introduce students to farming, environmental issues, where our food comes from, and more.
 Depending on the time of year, students can learn about fall crops – apples and how they grow; learn about gardening and plant seeds, and plant life cycles or learn about water and pollination, and create a pollinator craft to take home.
-Visit during the fall to explore the Adventure Barn, a life-size storybook, corn maze; and go apple and pumpkin picking.
+Visit during the fall to have extra fun with apple and pumpkin picking, experience the corn maze and harvest season on the farm.
+All tours include access to visit the barnyard animals and play area as well as farm snack.

 supports classroom learning in: